 3. Songs of Surrender and Confessions of Devotion

 Songs of Surrender are not songs of Pure Ascription.
 The end goal of a sung worship time moves beyond placing ourselves in the story.
-We want to place God at the very center of everything.
+We want to place God at the very center.
 Vertical Worship contains very few, if any, personal pronouns like "I", "me", or "my".

 4. Songs About What God Has Done For Me